akothen/Hydride/synth_benchmarks/README.md

 1. The `DO_OPTIMIZE` flag can not be used with the `SOLVER` set to `Boolector`.
 This is due to lack of native optimizations support in the `Boolector`.
 To control the cost of the synthesized function, users may set the `COST_BOUND` field to a positive value to enforce an upper bound on the cost.

-2. When the `Solver` is set tot `Boolector`, the `BITWIDTH` field must be set to some positive value k.
+2. When the `Solver` is set to `Boolector`, the `BITWIDTH` field must be set to some positive value k.
 This is due to the fact that `Boolector` can not model infinite precision Integers (as it's specialized to operation on bitvectors).